 Another option would be to place the unopened box into a plastic bag to protect from moisture.
 This only needs to happen if you are storing these ingredients over the period of 6 months to a year.
 Just give them a check now and then.

-LA’s Totally Awesome Oxygen: Cost for 32 oz. from Dollar Tree.
+LA’s Totally Awesome Oxygen.
 This stuff is also great for spot cleaning carpets.
 It does a good job on grout and tile after making a thick paste, applying it to area and allowing it to stay there for about 5 to 10 minutes before washing it off with a wet cloth.

 Put the dried, grated soap into the food processor in batches.
 If you opt not to do the drying process you take the chance of ending up with a sticky substance that will not blend well with the other dry ingredients, so take the time to air dry the grated soap bars to assure an even blending of all ingredients.

 The Zote soap that has been grated, dried, and then run through the food processor condenses down to about 4 cups of concentrated powder.
 This is two large bars.
 Surprisingly this pure soap “powder” melts in cold, medium and hot water with just a little agitation.
 Remember there are little, if any, suds.
 Don’t let that fool you.
 This is a powerful cleaner.